johanzi/rDNA_copy_number/README.md

 # rDNA_copy_number
-Pipeline to assess the number of rDNA copies from Arabidopsis thaliana based on short reads
+Pipeline to assess the number of rDNA copies from Arabidopsis thaliana based on short reads.
+Pipeline based on Rabanal et al., 2017, G3.

 # Introduction
 The copy number of 45S rRNA genes is assessed using by calculating the coverage of reads mapped at 18S sequence (chr3:14197677..14199484) and at the first 10 Mb of the chromosome 3 (chr3:0..10000000).
 The mapping is performed therefore in 2 times using bwa mem algorithm to map and samtools flagstat to retrieve the mapped read number.
 The number of reads in both region is divided by the size of the mapped regions (1808 bp and 10Mb, respectively).
 This provides an average number of reads per base pair.
 The ratio of the average read number/bp between 18S and chr3 provides the the estimated copy number of the 45S gene (18S being a good proxy of 45S copies according to Rabanal et al., 2017 G3).

 # Required softwares